Beam-On-Graph: Simultaneous Channel Estimation for mmWave MIMO Systems with Multiple Users: System Model

 We therefore aim to estimate this matrix so that beam pairs that result in strong channel gains can be selected out for data communication.
 The key challenge here is how to design a sequence of beamforming vectors in such a way that the channel parameters can be quickly and accurately estimated, leaving more time for data communication and thus achieving a higher throughput.
-We assume a block channel fading model with each channel realization having coherence time of $T_c$ symbols.
-As coherence time is usually quite low for the mmWave frequencies, in the order of hundreds of symbols \cite{alkhateeby2015compressed}, the channel estimation time needs to be kept as short as possible to leave more time for ensuing data communication, as illustrated in Fig. \ref{timing_model}.
+We assume a block channel fading model with each channel realization following (\ref{H})-(\ref{L_dist}) and having coherence time of $T_c$ symbols.
+As coherence time is usually quite low for the mmWave frequencies (e.g., in the order of hundreds of symbols \cite{alkhateeby2015compressed}) the channel estimation time needs to be kept as short as possible to leave more time for ensuing data communication, as illustrated in Fig. \ref{timing_model}.
 Motivated by the fact that different users may operate in different SNR regions, in next section we develop a fountain code-inspired channel estimation algorithm for the considered multi-user mmWave system, which is able to adapt the number of channel estimation pilot symbols to various channel conditions of different users.
+In this paper, we consider a system with fixed spectral efficiency, array transmit power, pilot symbol duration, and baseband pilot bandwidth.
+As such, the primary performance parameters can be adjusted to improve the estimation performance include the total number estimation timeslots $T_E$ and the selection of candidate beams in each measurement.
+In practice, it would also be possible to consider a similar accuracy trade off with other domains.
+For example, pilot frequency division, or orthogonal pilot preambles.